Lawrence Willett, AO, by Jiawei Shen

 David Asimus, AO, by Wes Walters

-The Wes Walters' portrait commissioned by the Australian Wool Corporation was presented to Chancellor Asimus on his retirement as Corporation Chairman and placed on long-term loan with CSU in 2002.
+The Wes Walters' portrait commissioned by the Australian Wool Corporation was presented to Chancellor Asimus on his retirement as Corporation Chairman and placed on long-term loan with Charles Sturt University in 2002.
 As with many portraits, there are also sketches, which are very fine and are held by the sitter.
 The artist Wes Walters was born in Mildura in Victoria in 1928.
 He won the Archibald Prize in 1979 with a portrait of Phillip Adams.
 The tie worn by Chancellor Asimus, depicting numerous sheep is obviously a reference to his position as Chairman of the Wool Corporation.
 The portrait is hung in the meeting room, David Asimus Court on the Wagga Wagga Campus, in what formerly was the Head of Campus compound and Executive Centre, opposite the Caldwell of Professor Blake.

 Dr Thomas A Middlemost, Charles Sturt University Art Curator, 2014